bashtage/kevinsheppard.com/site/pages/teaching/mfe/hilary-term-3.md

 [Time Series Data (pandas HDF)](/files/teaching/mfe/data/time-series-data.h5) used in the IPython notebook-based slides.

+#### Executing code in jupyter slides
+See [the instructions for installing](../running-notebooks) the mfe package to install some function used in the slides.

 ## Practical Assignment 4

 **Due Friday 5th Week Hilary**